 - Overall, we rate Waking Times a Strong Conspiracy and Quackery level pseudoscience website.
 We also rate them Low for factual reporting based on poor sourcing and numerous examples of false information.

 Factual Reporting: LOW

 In reviewing the content of Waking Times I found several articles that would fall under both the Pseudoscience and Conspiracy categories.
-For example, in this anti-vaccination article they use fear to persuade people not to vaccinate their children.
+For example, in this anti-vaccination article, they use fear to persuade people not to vaccinate their children.
 The article attempts to convince people that more children are vaccine damaged in the USA than children in Syria have been damaged by chemical weapons.
 This article provides zero evidence to support that more children are injured by vaccines.
 There is not a single statistic from a reliable source to support this claim.
-They do however, claim that the Syrian bombing by the USA was a False flag operation.
-In fact, the article cites Natural News as it’s primary source for information.
-Natural News is a well know purveyor of pseudoscience, conspiracies and fake news.
-Within this same article they cite a source called CDC.news, which is meant to look like an official CDC page, but in fact is owned by Natural News for the purpose of discrediting the CDC.
+They do, however, claim that the Syrian bombing by the USA was a False flag operation.
+In fact, the article cites Natural News as the primary source of information.
+Natural News is a well-known purveyor of pseudoscience, conspiracies, and fake news.
+Within this same article they cite a source called CDC.news, which is meant to look like an official CDC page, but in fact, is owned by Natural News for the purpose of discrediting the CDC.
 At least they put a disclaimer on the CDC.news page that it is not affiliated with the credible Centers for Disease Control.

-Notes 2: Anti-Vaccine: Article about anti expert.
+Review 2: Anti-Vaccine: Article about anti-expert.